-Always begin with fresh, dry seed.
+Always begin with fresh, dry seeds.

 Just before you are ready to plant the seeds, soak them in warm water for 30 minutes or so.
-This loosens up the seed coat, and activates germination.
+This loosens up the seed coat and activates germination.
 Opuntia species have very tough seed coats and require a few days of soaking in warm water.
 After you have soaked the seeds, sprinkle them across the top of the level soil.
-Do not press the seed into the soil unless the seed is exceedingly large.
+Do not press the seeds into the soil unless the seed is exceedingly large.

-Remember, late morning and afternoon sun is considerably hotter than early morning or early evening sun.
+Remember, the late morning and afternoon sun is considerably hotter than the early morning or early evening sun.
 In general, think of the plastic container as if it were sunscreen.
 Clear-colorless plastic allows the most light to penetrate, clear-colored plastic allows a little less light to pass through, and fogged-colorless plastic allows even less light to infiltrate.
 In all cases, the inside of the plastic container will heat up.

-After the seedlings have overgrown, protect your fingers by wearing gloves, or wrapping them with tape, and gently remove each seedling from the original nursing pot.
+After the seedlings have overgrown, protect your fingers by wearing gloves or wrapping them with tape, and gently remove each seedling from the original nursing pot.
 This is much easier if the soil has remained moist.

 - Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus

 Subscribe now and be up to date with our latest news and updates.